eshanks16/katacoda-scenarios-1/troubleshooting-clusters/step2.md

 If you're right, the command below will start the API server container and shortly thereafter you'll be able to run `kubectl` commands again.

+Press `CTRL+C` in the terminal to quit the previous command and then start the kubelet.

 `systemctl start kubelet`{{execute}}

 After a moment or two you can run a sample kubectl command.